Fooling Polarization-based Vision using Locally Controllable Polarizing Projection: Whitebox Attack on Glass Segmentation

 To deal with the problem in equation \ref{equ:aaa}, we follow the negative gradient directions to update $\mathbf{\Omega}$ based on an iterative optimization approach:

 where $\alpha$ denotes the step size.
-After the optimization, we use $ArgMax$ function to decide the final $\hat{\mathbf{\Omega}}$ to form an adversarial perturbation.
-In practice, we collected a set of candidate images consisting of 9 images projected by the polarization projections whose source projection values are known and uniformly discrete.
-Please refer to our supplementary material for more details.
+After the optimization, we use $ArgMax$ to decide the final $\hat{\mathbf{\Omega}}$ and form an adversarial perturbation for a physical world attack.
+In practical terms, to strike a balance between efficiency and effectiveness, we assembled a set of 17 candidate images.
+These images have source projection values that are uniformly discrete, ranging from 0 to 255.
+Further implementation details can be found in the supplementary material.